geogardenclub/geogardenclub.github.io/docs/develop/design/data-model-old.md

 On the other hand, we want to facilitate the creation of a community of practice, which is accomplished by making many aspects of garden planning and management public to all members of a chapter.

-A significant goal for the beta release is to test the hypothesis that it is not problematic for users to share this kind of information with others.
+A significant goal for the 1.0 release is to test the hypothesis that it is not problematic for users to share this kind of information with others.

 A common approach to privacy is to make sharing "opt-in".
 In other words, your data is private unless you explicitly agree to share it.
 One concern with this approach is that if we allow some users to make their garden info private, it creates an "information asymmetry", where some users get to exploit the experiences of others while not offering up their experiences in return.
 That seems corrosive to the morale of the chapter and impedes the creation of a community of practice.
 It seems better to test the hypothesis that there is enough value from sharing to make it mandatory (outside the "privacy" mechanisms listed above.)